rotationalio/ensign/docs/content/system/configuration.md

 ### Monitoring

 Ensign uses Prometheus for metrics and observability.
-The prometheus metrics server is configured as follows:
+The Prometheus metrics server is configured as follows:

 | EnvVar                      | Type   | Default | Description                                             |
 |-----------------------------|--------|---------|---------------------------------------------------------|